Hysterical Psycho: Release

 Hysterical Psycho premiered at the Tribeca Film Festival.
 Indican released it on DVD in the US on February 18, 2014.

 Reception

 John Anderson of Variety wrote that it was probably more fun to make than it is to watch, as horror films have already parodied themselves at length.
 Bloody Disgusting rated it 4.5/5 stars and wrote, "Hysterical Psycho is by far one of the most absurd films I’ve ever admitted to loving."
 Mark L. Miller of Ain't It Cool News compared it to Student Bodies and wrote, "There are moments that will definitely make you laugh, but in between those guffaws, I found myself mostly impressed by the intensity and creativity of the scares."
-Matt Donato of We Got This Covered rated it 2.5/5 stars and wrote, "It's a shame that Hysterical Psycho never really comes together, because there are some hilariously horrifying moments of spoofy slasher goodness to be found here."